Why RAMP and AMP Work

 Both RAMP and AMP work by allowing you to go straight to subconscious programs and transform or remove them.
 Both processes are effective with programs that you are either unaware of or, if aware, have not been able to affect at a conscious level.

-The processes are not hypnosis.
-You are fully alert and in total control throughout the entire process.
-Because all of your answers exist within your own subconscious mind, practitioners simply act a guide to help your powerful subconscious mind to do the work it is capable of doing and provide you with the positive change you desire.
-By working with the subconscious mind in the way it prefers to work, a trained practitioner can achieve more in a few hours than traditional therapy generally accomplishes in years, and the results are immediate and permanent.
+These methods are not forms of hypnosis.
+You are fully awake, alert and in total control throughout the entire process.
+Because all of your answers exist within your own subconscious mind, RAMP practitioners simply act as a guide to help your powerful subconscious mind to do the work it is capable of doing.
+By working with the subconscious mind in the way it prefers to work, a trained practitioner can achieve more in an hour or two than traditional methods generally accomplish in years, and the results are immediate and permanent.

-The conceptual self “survives” through mental and emotional wellbeing.
-It is this that the subconscious mind wants above all else.
+The conceptual self “survives” through a sense of mental and emotional well-being, and it is this that the subconscious mind seeks above all else.
 That people are able to commit suicide or eat, drink, drug or lifestyle themselves to death are classic demonstrations of this fact.
 If survival was the number one concern of the subconscious mind (as many biologists suggest) such behaviors, and certainly suicide would be impossible.
-The reason people can commit suicide is because their subconscious mind has interpreted death as an act that will lead to happiness or conceptual wellbeing, and happiness comes first, above physical survival.
+The reason people can commit suicide is because their subconscious mind has interpreted death as an act that will lead to happiness or conceptual well-being, and happiness comes first, even above physical survival.

-It is the subconscious mind’s incessant search for ways to ensure your happiness that allows AMP and RAMP to work so rapidly and permanently.
+It is the subconscious mind’s incessant search for ways to ensure your happiness that allows RAMP and AMP to work so rapidly and permanently.

 Most subconscious programs are formed very early in life, often before the age of eight.
 These early programs are not logical in the way the conscious mind thinks of logic and frequently they are strangely convoluted (such as death equals happiness), but in every instance the subconscious mind’s goal is your happiness and/or survival.
 Because this is true, when you are able to access an old, ineffective program and make the subconscious mind aware that the results of this program are not making you happy, the old program instantly changes.